 Covering topics like effectively matching your services offered with the project, estimating time, and communicating with clients, Rich shares insights from his many years as a business owner and creative professional.

-Hi, my name is Rich Harrington, and welcome to this class on project management.
-We're going to be taking a look at project management from a creative's point of view.
-Now, the examples I'm going to use today are particularly well suited for both video and photography professionals.
-However, if you're doing any type of creative work, you'll probably find the class helpful.
-I would like to give you a little bit of perspective of how we're going to be looking at things today.
+(techno tones) - Hi my name's Rich Harrington, and welcome to this class on Project Management.
+We're going to be taking a look at Project Management from a creative's point of view.
+Now, the examples I'm going to use today are particularly well suited for both video and photography professionals, however, if you're doing any type of creative work, you'll probably find the class helpful.
+I'd like to give you a little bit of perspective of how we're going to be looking at things toady.
 First off, just to give you a little bit of background on myself, I've held a lot of jobs in the creative industry.

-I've worked as a reporter, a director for television, a graphic artist, a video editor, a magazine editor, a producer, a publisher, and I've also served as a production manager, writer, blogger, and podcaster.
-Now, all these jobs are very diverse, and the one job I didn't list was project manager.
+I've worked as a reporter, a director for television, a graphic artist, a video editor, a magazine editor, a producer, a publisher.
+And I've also served as a production manager, writer, blogger and podcaster.
+Now, all of these jobs are very diverse, and the one job I didn't list was project manager.
 However, what I want you to realize is that all of these jobs actually have something in common.
 What exactly is in common?
-Well, they are all about telling stories, and if you're a photographer or a video pro, that's probably your ultimate goal to either capture a story or create a story that's compelling and engages others.
+Well, they're all about telling stories.
+And if you're a photographer or video pro, that's probably your ultimate goal, to either capture a story or create a story that's compelling and engages others.

-And you may serve as a communications consultant, helping people to understand how everything comes together, perhaps as an entertainer, or serving as a documentarian, capturing a story and sharing it, preserving it for future generations.
-I've also served as a journalist and all of these things are ultimately about capturing stories and educating or informing people.
+And you may serve as a communications consultant, helping people to understand how everything comes together.
+Perhaps as an entertainer, or serving as a documentarian, capturing a story and sharing it, preserving it for future generations.
+I've also served as a journalist.
+And all of these things are ultimately about capturing stories and educating or informing people.
 However, they do have something else in common.
-I've had to manage people, resources, and assets.
+I've had to manage people, resources and assets.
 And I've also had to serve as a team leader.

-So, think of it as the project management essentials for creative people who probably don't enjoy project management and would much rather be doing the act of creation.
+So, think of it as the project management essentials for creative people who probably don't enjoy project management, and would much rather be doing the act of creation.
 With that in mind, let's jump in.